 The Company depends on major customers for a significant portion of its business and the loss of any of such customers could materially and adversely affect the Company, and hence the Company's business and financial position.
 A significant portion of GINSMS' revenue has been and is expected to continue to be, derived from a limited number of customers.
 Most of these customers are major operators of telecom services in the Asia Pacific region.
-There can be no assurance that GINSMS' major customers will continue to use GINSMS and GINSMS fails to replace such customer(s), the Company's business and financial position may be materially and adversely affected.
+There can be no assurance that GINSMS' major customers will continue to use GINSMS' services.
+In the event that any of these customers cease to use the services of GINSMS and GINSMS fails to replace such customer(s), the Company's business and financial position may be materially and adversely affected.